the larger world.

 “Victoria’s [Salon]”

-— In addition to the main hotel and cafe/club, there’s an idea to build out a “block” which the characters inhibit.
+— In addition to the main hotel and cafe/club, there’s an idea to build out a fuller “block” which the characters inhibit.
 The hair & nail salon would be owned by a supporting character named Vicky.
-It could be a place for fun conversation, and maybe side operation for the main characters and locals.
+It could be a place for fun conversation, and maybe other side (and less regulated) operations for the main characters and locals.

-— Rott’s would be a corner, drug store owned and operated by Red, another supporting character.
-The store would be unique in that its interior is filled with books for sale, mixed in among the foods, et al. Also Red, being a cultured man, might have a small, secret movie theater in the back.
+— Foods and Books! would be a corner, drug store owned and operated by Red, another supporting character.
+The store would be unique in that its interior is filled with books for sale, mixed in among the foods, et al. Also Red, being a cultured man, might have a small, secret theater in the back.